Azure/azure-sdk/_posts/2020-03-02-java-pluggable-http.md

 ## Selecting OkHttp as the HTTP transport

 Every HTTP-based Azure service library depends on the Azure Core library to provide the HTTP transport.
 This is done through a service provider interface (SPI) called `HttpClientProvider`.
 We don't build an implementation into Azure Core.
 Instead, the implementation is provided by a dependency.
-In the default, case, that is `azure-core-http-netty`.
+In the default case, that is `azure-core-http-netty`.

 The Azure team provides an alternate implementation based on OkHttp.
 To use it, simply exclude the default version and include the OkHttp version.
 For example, let's say you want to use the Key Vault
 Secrets library, you would provide the following in your `pom.xml` file: